Byron Moore: AFC Telford United

 On 11 February 2022, Moore joined National League North side AFC Telford United on a deal until the end of the 2021–22 season.
 Manager Paul Carden explained that Moore was looking for a club close to his home in Crewe.
-He scored one goal in fifteen appearances for the "Bucks" in the second half of the season.
+He scored one goal in 15 appearances for the "Bucks" in the second half of the season.
+Speaking in January 2023, manager Kevin Wilkin said that he was impressed by the "grit and determination" in his attitude.
+Moore featured 36 times in the league during the 2022–23 campaign as Telford were relegated in last place.
+He made 34 appearances in the 2023–24 campaign, scoring four goals.

+Wilkin complained that Moore was taking too long to return to fitness following a calf injury sustained in December 2024.
+He played 32 games in the 2024–25 campaign, including the play-off final victory over Kettering Town that secured promotion.
+He was released at the end of the season.

+Nantwich Town

+On 6 June 2025, Moore joined Northern Premier League Division One West side Nantwich Town.

 Style of play

 Crewe Alexandra manager Steve Davis criticised Moore for his lack of goalscoring ability during the course of his time at the club, though stated that this was the player's only weakness as a winger.
 In January 2013 he said that "he works very hard in training but there's just something missing with him".
 In June 2014 he stated that Moore had the potential to become a "key player" but was still young enough to improve further.
 He can play a winger or as a forward.

-In the 3–5–2 formation utilised by manager Ryan Lowe at first Bury, and then Plymouth Argyle, Moore's versatility and stamina saw him utilised as both a striker and as a wing-back, often starting up front, before moving to wing-back as a result of second half substitutions.
-Lowe commented "He can play left side, he can play right side, he can play centre forward... he looks absolutely shattered on 60 minutes and then when you put him over to left wing, or right wing, he just motors again."
+In the 3–5–2 formation utilised by manager Ryan Lowe at first Bury, and then Plymouth Argyle, Moore's versatility and stamina saw him utilised as both a striker and as a wing-back, often starting up front, before moving to wing-back as a result of second-half substitutions.
+Lowe commented, "He can play left side, he can play right side, he can play centre forward... he looks absolutely shattered on 60 minutes and then when you put him over to left wing or right wing, he just motors again."